Samudevv/SamuraiOS/README.md

 # SamuraiOS

-An Artix Linux configuration for Samurais 👹 and Ninjas 🥷
+An Artix Linux install script for Samurais 👹 and Ninjas 🥷

+This install script is intented to just be used by myself specifically for my PC setup.
+But if you want you can install it if you can bring it to work on your system.

 ## Stage 1